Halfinity/Penetration-Testing/README.md

 Thank you and enjoy! :)

-*NOTE YOU MUST INSALLED ON YOUR KALI LINUX:*
+*YOU MUST INSTALLED ON YOUR LINUX:*

 Nmap -> https://www.kali.org/tools/nmap/